-Cell Phones are not to be used in the classroom or in the clinical setting; kindly silence them before class or clinical.
+Cell Phones are not to be used in the classroom or in the clinical setting, kindly silence and place on Airplane mode before class or clinical.

-CHILDREN IN NURSING LABORATORY AND CLASSROOMS
+CHILDREN/ANIMALS IN NURSING LABORATORY AND CLASSROOMS

 Children are not allowed in classrooms, campus lab, health care facilities, or resource areas.
 It is dangerous and there is no one to watch them when you are busy.
 Only individuals officially registered for a course may attend classes, labs, or clinics.
 It is your responsibility to obtain alternate care for your children.
+Animals are not allowed in the Nursing lab, simulation, or clinical facilities.